axadhayat/Listy/README.md

 # A sample swift project
 App shows a simple list from remote records and syncs them for offline use.

-It has
+App contains
 - Images caching
 - MVVM + RX (Shifiting to combine)
 - Coredata
+- Repository Design Pattern
-- Solid principles
+- Unit test
 - Design patterns